 8 – Vinegar Spray

-Another effective method to get rid of frogs from your property is to use vinegar spray.
-You can mix vinegar and water in equal parts and then spray it around the property.
+Another effective, cost-effective method to get rid of frogs from your property is to use vinegar spray.
+It causes an itchy, burning feeling on the frogs’ feet, causing them to run away.

 Getting Rid of Frogs

-If you are not sure about the kind of frog species on your property, it would be a wise idea to take a picture and just send it to the local Wildlife Authority in your area.
+If you are not sure about the frog species on your property, it would be a wise idea to take a picture and send it to the local Wildlife Authority in your area.
 They will identify it for you and refer you to the laws associated with that species.

 Ben has a bachelor’s degree in construction engineering.
 When not constructing or remodeling X-Ray Rooms, Cardiovascular Labs, and Pharmacies, you can find him at home with wife and two daughters.
 Outside of family, He loves grilling and barbequing on his Big Green Egg and Blackstone Griddle, as well as working on projects around the house.